-Special Regulations for Great Lakes & Tributaries
+Regulations for All Great Lakes & Tributaries

 The following regulations apply to all Great Lakes waters, including Lake Erie, Lake Ontario, Upper and Lower Niagara River, St. Lawrence River and tributaries:

 - Snatching and attempting to snatch is prohibited.
-See definition of snatching on page 12.

 - All foul-hooked fish must be immediately released without unnecessary injury.

 - Use or possession of gaff hooks is prohibited except when ice fishing.